View Eleanor Lisiak's Obituary on scrantontimes.com and share memories

 Friends may call Thursday from 9 a.m until the time of service at 10 for the funeral Mass at St. John Vianney Parish, Montdale.

 Social distancing measures must be followed along with wearing a mask at the church.
-Interment, Valley View Cemetery, Scott Township.
+Interment, Valley View Cemetery, Scott Twp.

 Arrangements made by, Frank T. Mazur Funeral Home.
 To leave an online condolence, visit the funeral home website.